MohamedHashish42/Data-Structures-And-Algorithms/README.md

    2.1- Linked List

-   2.2- Stacks
+   2.2- Stack

-   2.3- Queues
+   2.3- Queue

-  ## (Hash Tables, Arrays, Trees, Graph) will be added in the coming days
+  ## (Hash Table, Array, Tree, Graph) will be added in the coming days

 <!-- Other parts will be added in the coming days -->